 - Herbal Aloe Force Skin Gel (Herbal Answers) Contains fresh whole leaf aloe, Essiac Herbal combination and ionic Silver.
 Apply to your skin twice a day (morning and before bed).
 This specific formula kills off the bacteria produced by the Demodex mites and heals the skin, eliminating the redness and bumps without any side effects like prescription medications!
 How long it takes is different for everyone, but usually noticeable improvement is seen in 4-5 weeks.

-- For people whose eyes are affected by rosacea, putting a couple of drops of Colloidal Silver 10 ppm in each eye 2x day is helpful, it may feel a little stinging at first, but that goes away as the bacteria is killed off.
-Also for skin around the eyes use colloidal silver gel.
-Silver gel can also be applied to infected skin pustules / acne.
+- After washing your skin spray your face with Colloidal Silver 10 ppm to kill off any bacteria or mites.
+For people whose eyes are affected by rosacea, putting a couple of drops of Colloidal Silver 10 ppm in each eye 2x day is helpful, it may feel a little stinging at first, but that goes away as the bacteria is killed off.
+Silver gel can also be applied to infected skin pustules / acne and around the eyes.

 - Grape Seed extract phytosome (Natural Factors) is derived from the ground seeds of red wine grapes and contains a flavonoid called OPCs (Oligomeric Proanthocyanidins).
 It promotes a healthful circulatory system by strengthening capillary walls and reducing leakage and decreasing swelling of surrounding tissues.
 Take 1 capsule 3x day.